Molten-Salt Reactor Experiment: Structural alloy Hastelloy-N

-Development and construction timeline
+Development and construction

 Most of the MSRE effort from 1960 through 1964 was devoted to design, development, and construction of the MSRE.
 Production and further testing of graphite and Hastelloy-N, both in-pile and out, were major development activities.
 Others included work on reactor chemistry, development of fabrication techniques for Hastelloy-N, development of reactor components, and remote-maintenance planning and preparations.

 Operation

 The MSRE operated for 5 years.
-The salt was loaded in 1964 and nuclear operation ended in December 1969, and all the objectives of the experiment were achieved during this period.
+The salt was loaded in 1964, and nuclear operation ended in December 1969, and all the objectives of the experiment were achieved during this period.

 Checkout and prenuclear tests included 1,000 hours of circulation of flush salt and fuel carrier salt.
 Nuclear testing of the MSRE began in June 1965, with the addition of enriched 235U as UF4-LiF eutectic to the carrier salt to make the reactor critical.
 After zero-power experiments to measure rod worth and reactivity coefficients, the reactor was shut down and final preparations made for power operation.
 Power ascension was delayed when vapors from oil that had leaked into the fuel pump were polymerized by the radioactive offgas and plugged gas filters and valves.
-Maximum power, which was limited to 7.4 MW(t) by the capability of the heat-rejection system, was reached in May 1966.
+Maximum power, which was limited to 7.4 MWth by the capability of the heat-rejection system, was reached in May 1966.

 After two months of high-power operation, the reactor was down for three months because of the failure of one of the main cooling blowers.
 Some further delays were encountered because of offgas line plugging, but by the end of 1966 most of the startup problems were behind.
 During the next 15 months, the reactor was critical 80% of the time, with runs of 1, 3, and 6 months that were uninterrupted by a fuel drain.
 By March 1968, the original objectives of the MSRE had been accomplished, and nuclear operation with 235U was concluded.